SlowpokeVG/PARC-Archive-Importer/README.md

 - You have to convert this archive to be able to replace files in it, so press "Widen" and wait until it's complete;
   - This will ensure that all files are separated in the archive and each takes 2048x bytes of space;
   - After it's done you can save this archive, so you won't have to "Widen" it again.
+If you won't do this, game will have problems reading files properly.

 - Add files you want to replace via "Open Files" button;
 - Press "Inject";
   - This will change the header of your archive in the memory, so if you change your mind or want to inject some other files - restart the program;